 Mom always said “you must have breakfast; it is the most important meal of the day.”
 Well it looks like mom was right again.
-Below are three of the many studies showing the breakfastpositive effects of having breakfast.
+Below are three of the many studies showing the positive effects of having breakfast.

 A study from the University Of Pennsylvania School Of Nursing showed children who regularly eat breakfast get significantly higher scores in verbal and performance IQ tests.